TheArtificial/theartificial.nl/README.md

 - `.md`: a Markdown document that will be transformed into HTML

 ### Frontmatter
 Many files will start with a pair of '---' lines with some text between them.
 This is an increasingly common approach to adding metadata to a file.
-The test is formatted in YAML, but it should be pretty obvious how things work.
+This text is formatted in YAML, but it should be pretty obvious how things work.

 ### Blog posts